Facially Dual Complete (Nice) cones and lexicographic tangents: Abstract

 \section{Abstract}

 We study the boundary structure of closed convex cones, with a focus on facially dual complete (nice) cones.
 These cones form a proper subset of facially exposed convex cones, and they behave well in the context of duality theory for convex optimization.
-Using the well-known and very commonly used concept of tangent cones in nonlinear optimization, we introduce some new notions for exposure of faces of convex sets.
-Based on these new notions, we obtain some necessary conditions and some sufficient conditions for a cone to be facially dual complete using tangent cones and a new notion of lexicographic tangent cones (these are a family of cones obtained from a recursive application of the tangent cone concept).
-Lexicographic tangent cones are related to Nesterov's lexicographic derivatives.
+Using the well-known and commonly used concept of tangent cones in nonlinear optimization, we introduce some new notions for exposure of faces of convex sets.
+Based on these new notions, we obtain a necessary condition and a sufficient condition for a cone to be facially dual complete.
+In our sufficient condition, we utilize a new notion called lexicographic tangent cones (these are a family of cones obtained from a recursive application of the tangent cone concept).
+Lexicographic tangent cones are related to Nesterov's lexicographic derivatives and to the notion of subtransversality in the context of variational analysis.

 \keywords{convex cones, boundary structure, duality theory, facially dual complete, facially exposed, tangent cone, lexicographic tangent}

 \subjclass{52A15, 52A20, 90C46, 49N15}